Metastic-World-Pvt-Ltd/BMCS-IBE-Backend_New/read.md

 we can get projects as per status filter required project Status Field to get data

+### DELETE USER OR ADMIN ###
+Only Super Admin can Delete any type of user
+To Delete a user we required email id of the user
+We are checking Super Admin Access through JWT then allowing Super Admin to Delete the data from DB We are Stroing Deleted Users info into DB
+For Normal User Required Fields to store in deleted users DB - username , user email , contact , empId , role , deletedBy For Admin user deletion Required Fields to store in deleted users DB - user name , user email , role , deletedBy

 ### 2FA AUTH ###
 Admin user has to register for 2FA
 User can use any auth App like Microsoft Auth or Google App